nikolalsvk/blog/content/newsletter/gatsby-to-next/index.md

 ---
 title: "Gatsby to Next | Pragmatic Pineapple Newsletter 🍍"
-description: Pros and cons of Gatsby and Next with a guide on how to migrate from one to another.
-Also, recent updates on the blog.
+description: Check out the pros and cons of Gatsby and Next with a guide on migrating from one to another.
+Also, recent updates on the blog and helpful resources for y'all.
 date: 2022-02-08
 newsletter: true
 ---